17 Perfect Things to Do in Prague in Winter [2024-2025]

 Budget | Czech Inn

 Combining beautifully European architecture and budget prices, the Czech Inn provides affordable stays to their guests with a fun vibe.
 Most of their spaces and facilities are specially designed for the younger guests – and the young at heart.
+They have private rooms, apartments, shared rooms and premium dorm rooms (not your average dormitory room).

-Happy hour runs from 6 PM to 8 PM.
+The main draw is its social scene.
 There are regular events like quiz nights, beer tasting (hooray!), live music, and stand-up comic events!
 It’s a great place if you’re looking for a budget-friendly stay with a social vibe.

 Boutique | Le Palais Art Hotel

+Want to feel like you’re staying in an art museum?
+That’s Le Palais Art Hotel in a nutshell.
 Upon entering its main hall, you will see a grand chandelier, exquisite décor, vintage furniture, and so many paintings on display in its hallways and rooms, which almost act as an art gallery.

 The rooms are warm, cozy, and decorative with lots of attention to artistic detail, and some of the bathrooms even have soaking tubs!